How to Improve Work Efficiency: The Science-Backed Guide to Peak Performance

 Work and focus have become harder than ever.
 Constant emails, notifications, and meetings fragment our attention throughout the day.
 Many people find that working longer hours or sticking to rigid schedules actually makes things worse, leading to exhaustion without better results.
 As more companies adopt hybrid work arrangements, they're finding new approaches to help their teams work effectively.

 Employee engagement plays a vital role in workplace efficiency.
 When people feel connected to their work and valued by their company, productivity soars.
 A recent Gallup study found that only 23% of employees are actively engaged at work.
 The data shows engaged employees are 18% more productive, 23% more profitable, and 44% less likely to experience stress compared to disengaged workers.
-Globally, low engagement costs an estimated $8.8 trillion in lost productivity.
-Learn more about employee engagement and its impact on productivity.
+Globally, low engagement costs an estimated $8.8 trillion in lost productivity. .

 Key ways companies can boost engagement: